Suha-AlHumaid/W08D02/README.md

 ## Schemas:
  * **Role Schema**
-      contains: role and permessions
+      contains this information: role and permessions
  * **User Schema**
-     contains: email , password and role
+     contains this information: email , password and role

  ## Routers:
  1- Role
     * CreateRole
-           To create new user role
+           To create new user role like: admin who can create , read, write and delete.
     * GetAllRoles
-           List all roles in the DB
+           List all roles in the DB like: Admin and user.

  2- User
-   * Register
-                To create new user with particuler role (email , passsword , role) and hash the password by bcrypt
+   * Register via username, password and role of account To create new user with particuler role (email , passsword , role).
+Password hashed by bcrypt.
-   * Login
+   * Login via username and password
-                Login user by email and password (hashed by bcrypt) & set token (finsh in 60 minuts)
+                Login user via compare email and password that enters by user with email and hashed password (by bcrypt).
+Also set access token validation which finsh in 60 minuts.